 Cloud Shell is a web-based command line tool.
-You can use Cloud Shell from any browser to run cloud commands and manage Alibaba Cloud resources.
-When you start Cloud Shell, it automatically creates a Linux VM free of charge.
+You can use Cloud Shell from a web browser to run cloud commands and manage Alibaba Cloud resources.
+When you start Cloud Shell, it automatically creates a Linux virtual machine (VM) free of charge.
 The VM is pre-installed with cloud management tools and system tools, including Python, Java, Node.js, Alibaba Cloud CLI, cURL, SSH, Kubectl, Fun, Terraform, Ansible, and Vim.
-You can use these tools and the code editor provided by Cloud Shell to manage cloud resources.
+You can use the tools and the code editor of Cloud Shell to manage cloud resources.

 Cloud Shell provides the following features: